-1. Attending a NITARP workshop held in Seattle, WA at the American Astronomical Society (AAS) meeting in Jan 2011.
+1. Attending a NITARP workshop held in Austin, TX at the American Astronomical Society (AAS) meeting in Jan 2012.
 The purpose of this workshop is to learn about the basics of the NASA archives to be used, including learning about infrared light, to meet your team, meet your scientist, and define the research project to be conducted.
 The reason for attending the AAS meeting (and not just returning home immediately after the workshop) is to understand how AAS meetings work and to learn about current astronomy research; the time will also be spent continuing to work with your team to define your project.
 Your project may be something that you or another teacher in your group initiates, or it may be something that your scientist mentor suggests, or some combination of the two; your team will discuss it in person.

-The AAS meeting starts the evening of Sunday January 9, 2011 and goes through Thursday January 13.
-Our NITARP workshop is currently scheduled for Sunday, January 9.
+The AAS meeting starts the evening of Sunday January 8, 2011 and goes through Thursday January 12.
+Our NITARP workshop is currently scheduled for Sunday, January 8.

-On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 9 - Tuesday January 11, 2011.
-Travel would then be conducted on Saturday January 8th, returning Wednesday the 12th or Thursday the 13th.
+On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 8 to at least Tuesday January 10, 2011.
+Travel would then be conducted on Saturday January 7th, returning Wednesday the 11th or Thursday the 12th.

-- 2. Working long distance with each other on a research program that uses data from Spitzer, IRSA, NED, and/or NStED, in conjunction with NOAO and NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.). - 3.
+- 2. Working long distance with each other on a research program that uses data from Spitzer, IRSA, NED, and/or NStED, in conjunction with NOAO and NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
+You must be comfortable collaborating over phone and email. - 3.
 Meeting for 3 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the science process.
-Each team will decide when to meet (dates TBD, probably but not necessarily in the Summer of 2011).
+Each team will decide when to meet

+(dates TBD, probably - but not necessarily - in the Summer of 2012).
 This program is primarily for teachers, but in order to support your educational efforts, you may have the opportunity to bring up to 2 students per teacher to IPAC.
-The students must be heavily involved in the project; more details will be available to the teachers in the program. - 4.
-Attending the AAS meeting in Austin, TX in January 2012 to present results of your project, both from a scientific and educational perspective.
+If you choose to bring students, they must be heavily involved in the project; more details will be available to the teachers in the program to help in selecting students.

+4. Attending the AAS meeting in Long Beach, CA in January 2013 to present results of your project, both from a scientific and educational perspective.
 Again, you may have the opportunity to bring up to 2 students per teacher to the AAS.

-Travel costs associated with these meetings (trip to AAS meeting to get started, trip to IPAC to work on project, and trip to AAS to present project results), within reason, are covered by NITARP.
+Travel costs associated with all three of these meetings (trip to AAS meeting to get started, trip to IPAC to work on project, and trip to AAS to present project results), within reason, are covered by NITARP.

-5. Serving as NASA/NITARP ambassadors who will give 12 hours of professional development workshops in their home school districts.
-Each teacher will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 2 years of your time in the program.
+5. Serving as NASA/NITARP ambassadors who give 12 hours of professional development workshops in their home school districts.
+Each teacher will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 18 months to 2 years of your time in the program.

-The professional development workshops will focus on teaching about infrared astronomy and may use infrared teaching kits that we will provide to you.
+The professional development workshops can focus on teaching about infrared astronomy and may use infrared teaching kits that we will provide to you.
 These kits will have infrared teaching videos and other teaching materials based on, e.g., the NASA SOFIA project infrared kit.